-The first page that you we will want to setup will be the homepage.
-To mimic the style of your primary homepage, you can create what are known as “Index” pages.
-These are pages that have the same features and style of your homepage, perfect for creating multiple homepages in different languages.
+The first page that you will want to set up will be the homepage.
+To mimic the style of your primary homepage, you can create what is known as “Index” pages.
+These are pages that have the same features and style as your homepage, perfect for creating multiple homepages in different languages.

 For the rest of your pages you can use the “Duplicate” option to create a copy of that page, and then simply translate the page title, slug, and content to your desired language.

 👍 Tip: Group your pages by language, in the same order you’d expect them to show up in your website navigation.
 This will make navigating your pages easier in the future.

 At this point, you should start to notice that when viewing any of your pages you won’t have any navigation items in the header.
 This is because we set up all of the pages within the “Other Pages” section.
 Don’t be alarmed!
 This is important because we want to set up different navigations to use for each language.
 By default, any page that is within the “Main Navigation” area will be displayed in the header of every page on your website.
 Since we are building a bilingual website, we’ll want to show different links depending on which language is being viewed.

 To do this, we’ll first want to create “placeholder” pages for each language within the “Main Navigation” area.
 While these will appear as “pages” in the dashboard, we’ll be using them more like folders for the links we want to show in the header for each language.
 In this example, we’ll create two pages, one titled “English” and one titled “French”:

 Once we have our two placeholders added, you’ll see them showing in your header navigation on every page.
 You can ignore this for now, as we’ll be fixing this in the next step.
 For now, let’s continue by recreating the navigation we’d like for each language by creating links as subpages within these placeholder pages.